RudreshVeerkhare/YouTube_Downloader/README.md

 Note : Make sure you have pip installed in your machine.

 # Instructions :
-*This application consists of three windows.
+* This application consists of three windows.
 * **First Window :**
 In first window enter url of required video and hit enter.
 ![alt text](https://raw.githubusercontent.com/RudreshVeerkhare/YouTube_Downloader/master/readme_imgs/window_1.png "First Window")
 * **Second Window :**
 It will take some time to load second window.
-In second window there will be option for selecting available resolution of video and a image of video thumbnail alongwith title of video at top.
+In second window there will be option for selecting available resolution of video and a image of video thumbnail alongwith title of video will be shown on window.
 ![second window image](https://raw.githubusercontent.com/RudreshVeerkhare/YouTube_Downloader/master/readme_imgs/window_2.png "second window")
 * **Third Window :**
 Third window is to show the progress of download